yamuben/bk-exercise-githubsearch/README.md

-# Getting Started with Create React App
+# Getting Started with Installing GitHub username searcher

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was deeveloped by Iyamuremye Benjamin

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+to install all project packages

+Then run:

 ### `npm start`